The Stanford Comprehensive Neurology & Neurosurgery Clinic in Emeryville

 Neurology & Neurological Sciences

-Dr. Santiago is a Fellow of the Royal College of Physicians of Canada, specializing in Neurology.
-He completed his Adult Neurology residency at the University of Toronto and is now a Clinical Instructor in the Division of Comprehensive Neurology at Stanford University.
+Dr. Santiago is board-certified as a Fellow of the Royal College of Physicians of Canada, specializing in Neurology.
+He completed his Adult Neurology residency at the University of Toronto and is now a Clinical Assistant Professor in the Division of Comprehensive Neurology at Stanford University.
 He provides comprehensive neurological care to patients with a broad range of neurological conditions.
 His academic interests focus on improving access to neurological care, such as reducing wait times and stream-lining referrals so that patients are directed to the most appropriate care provider.

 Dong-In Sinn, MD